 The Medford National Bank Of Medford

-The Medford National Bank Of Medford in Oregon printed $76,045 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1933 and stopped printing money in 1935, which equals a 3 year printing period.
-That means that money from this bank was not entering circulation very often.
+The Medford National Bank Of Medford in Massachusetts printed $340,700 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1900 and stopped printing money in 1908, which equals a 9 year printing period.
+That is obviously a very short period of time.
 During its life, The Medford National Bank Of Medford issued 3 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Medford National Bank Of Medford was located in Jackson County.
-It was assigned charter number 13771.
+For the record, The Medford National Bank Of Medford was located in Suffolk County.
+It was assigned charter number 5247.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com